 This pedal is a great way to get tone bigger than any EQ or compression could make it.
 It has huge headroom thanks to its internal power shifting, and the results are stunning.

 The Catalinbread Epoch EP3 is a legendary preamp circuit housed conveniently within a robust metal enclosure.
-Unlike the other preamp pedals in this roundup, it recreates the magic of the EP-3 Echoplex with the JFET preamp, and buffer – all in a compact two knob boost pedal designed to make your guitar sound better.
+It recreates the magic of the EP-3 Echoplex with the JFET preamp and buffer – all in a compact two-knob boost pedal designed to make your guitar sound better.

-We thought that this preamp pedal was an incredibly easy way to transform our clean or overdriven tones.
-While it was capable of being a simple plug and play preamp running from our guitar direct into the amp, we found it to be even more capable when placed at the end of the rig as a mastering processor.
+We thought this pedal was an incredibly easy way to transform our clean or overdriven tones.
+While it was capable of being a simple plug-and-play preamp running from our guitar direct into the amp, we found it to be even more capable when placed at the end of the rig as a mastering processor.

 We got big tone with a distinct fullness and richness that very few other pedals were able to deliver.
-It wasn’t all about adding “zing” though; the Epoch EP3 was able to shift from 9V to 22V when the need arose, and it added a new facet to our dynamics and created even greater headroom.
+It wasn’t all about adding “zing,” though.
+The Epoch EP3 was able to shift from 9V to 22V when the need arose, adding a new facet to our dynamics and creating even greater headroom.

-While the intent of this pedal (and others like it) isn’t to provide a range of EQ adjustments and simply boost our guitar’s signal, we think it might have been nice to have had some additional features – especially considering the price.
-Having said that, if boost is all you need, it offers the most direct signal path possible, which really became apparent in the tone.
+While the intent of this pedal (and others like it) isn’t to provide a range of EQ adjustments and simply boost our guitar’s signal, we think it might have been nice to have had some additional features, especially considering the price.
+Having said that, if a boost is all you need, this offers the most direct signal path possible, which really became apparent in the tone.

-The Epoch Boost did a great job with adding a creaminess to the overdrive, and some subtle texture to our clean tones.
+The Epoch Boost did a great job of adding a creaminess to the overdrive and some subtle texture to our clean tones.
 The boost covered everything from focused low-end to punchy midrange.
-It had an uncanny ability to add definition that was able to improve the character of even the dullest of amps.
-We think it’s the kind of pedal you’re just going to want to leave on all the time.
+It had an uncanny ability to add definition that was able to improve the character of even the dullest amps.
+We think it’s the kind of pedal you’re going to want to leave on all the time.

 The ultimate acoustic guitar preamp setup.